Understanding Statistical Terminology

 Percent: a proportional measure that compares a portion of a total to the actual total.
 This helps you understand the relationship between a slice to the whole.
 It is often used when you want to assess how significant a portion or amount is to an established total.
 Example: Percentage of high school students by grade that have ever drank alcohol.

 Quantitative data/variables: information that can be handled numerically.
 Example: the number of US consumers who purchased personal care products and services.
-Virtually all the data in Data Planet would be considered quantitative.
+Virtually all the data in Sage Data would be considered quantitative.

 Qualitative data/variables: information that refers to the quality of something.
 Ethnographic research, participant observation, open-ended interviews, and so on, may collect qualitative data.
 However, often there is some element of the results obtained via qualitative research that can be handled numerically (e.g., how many observations, number of interviews conducted).